suitcasej/MDEF/docs/term1/03-BioAgri.md

 Material fabrication and characterization

 Membrane:
-1. Cast the chitosan solution (4 wt % chitosan in 4 wt % acetic acid aqueous solution <vinegar?>) on a PET plastic support.
+1. Cast the chitosan solution (4 wt % chitosan in 4 wt % acetic acid aqueous solution) on a PET plastic support.
 Then, immediately immersed it into a Zn^2+ -saturated NaOH solution (0.6 wt % Zn^2+) to obtain the chitosan-Zn membrane.
 2. Rinsed the membrane with water until the pH of the washing solution was 7, followed by mechanically pressing at a pressure of ~5 MPa to produce the final densified chitosan-Zn membrane.

 Electrolyte: